 5. Pandas Drop Rows by Index Position

-Alternatively, using the index position we can select the list of rows(which we want to drop from the DataFrame) from the DataFrame then, apply drop() function, which will drop the specified rows and return the new DataFrame with the remaining rows.
+Alternatively, using the index position we can select the list of rows(which we want to drop from the DataFrame) from the DataFrame and then, apply the drop() function, which will drop the specified rows and return the new DataFrame with the remaining rows.

 # Drop rows using index position